On the Primal Feasibility in Dual Decomposition Methods Under Additive and Bounded Errors: Conclusion

 \section{Conclusion}

-The \emph{global consensus} optimization problem which plays a key role in many large-scale signal processing and machine learning application domains, was considered.
-Two inexact distributed algorithms were provided where the \emph{inexactness} is considered to be \emph{additive and bounded}, which in turn modeled a wide range of distortions, including quantization errors, approximation errors, errors due to subproblem solver accuracy, noise in wireless settings, and measurement errors, among others.
-Convergences of dual and primal \emph{feasible points}, together with their \emph{rates of convergences} were extensively analyzed.
-Our analytical assertions showed that the feasible points computed by the proposed algorithms converge into a \emph{neighborhood} of the optimality.
+The \emph{global consensus} optimization problem, which plays a key role in many large-scale signal processing and machine learning application domains was considered.
+An inexact fully distributed algorithm is provided where the \emph{inexactness} is considered to be \emph{additive and bounded}, which in turn modeled a wide range of distortions, including quantization errors, approximation errors, errors due to subproblem solver accuracy, errors in dual variable coordination, noise in wireless settings, and measurement errors, among others.
+Convergences of dual and primal \emph{feasible points}, together with their \emph{rates of convergences}, were extensively analyzed.
+Our analytical assertions showed that the feasible points converge into a \emph{neighborhood} of optimality.
 The \emph{size of the neighborhood} was explicitly quantified in terms of the underlying inexactness.
-In addition, the preceding convergence assertions were extended to a \emph{general consensus} formulation.
 Numerical experiments were conducted to verify the theoretical assertions.
 Future research will include extending the results to nondifferentiable settings.
-Furthermore, it would be more interesting to seek how the implications of the results, with extensions if any, can be used when designing and analyzing wireless networks for machine learning, which is of crucial importance.
+Furthermore, it would be more interesting to seek how the implications of the results, with extensions, if any, can be used when designing and analyzing wireless networks for machine learning, which is of crucial importance.

 \begin{appendices}